fortyninemaps/karta/README.md

-It contains clean vector and raster data types that are coordinate system-aware, implementations of frequently-used geospatial analysis methods, and the read/write interfaces to several formats, including GeoJSON, shapefiles, and ESRI ASCII.
+It contains clean vector and raster data types that are coordinate system-aware, implementations of frequently-used geospatial analysis methods, and the read/write interfaces to several common formats, including GeoJSON, shapefiles, and ESRI ASCII.

 *Karta* works with Python 2.7 and Python 3.3+.
 Suggestions, bug reports, test cases, and pull requests are welcome.